jarosado0911/James-UG4-Installation-Codes/README.md

  - You will also need cmake for Windows here [cmake](https://cmake.org/install/)
  - You will also need [Python](https://www.python.org/downloads/windows/)

-You made need to add Python to the system path variable, information on how to do this is found [here](https://superuser.com/questions/949560/how-do-i-set-system-environment-variables-in-windows-10)
+You may need to add Python to the system path variable, information on how to do this is found [here](https://superuser.com/questions/949560/how-do-i-set-system-environment-variables-in-windows-10)

 In the environment variables Python should already be there, if not you may need to add it.
 If you installed Yale Neuron already, then it should already be in the path like in the figure below, if not you need to add it.